marcopennekamp/lore/spec/02-multi-functions.md

 So far we have only considered *parameter types* of multi-function instances.
 We also have to account for return types of functions.

 First of all, we cannot incorporate the return type into the multiple-dispatch process.
-Doing so would jeopardise our type inference mechanism, which majorly relies on stable function return types.
+Doing so would jeopardize our type inference mechanism, which relies on stable function return types.
 To ensure type safety, we impose a constraint on return types.

 *Definition.* Let $\mathcal{F}$ be a multi-function.
 The following **constraint on return types** must be satisfied for all $f, f' \in \mathcal{F}$:
 $$